 What not to wear?

 - Don’t wear anything red, because the rags having red color are used to signify that “I am dead” in the game.
-Waving around, throwing it up in the air, or putting it up on head shows that the player has been eliminated.
+Waving around, throwing it up in the air, or putting it up on the head shows that the player has been eliminated.

-- Another thing you would want to avoid is wearing “really bright colors” as they will make you stand out in the field and you won’t be able to stay hidden and thus eliminated in the start.
+- Another thing you would want to avoid is wearing “really bright colors” as they will make you stand out in the field and you won’t be able to stay hidden and thus eliminated at the start.

 - Shorts or short-sleeve shirts: the hot weather may tempt you to wear short clothes but trust me you don’t wanna make that mistake as the BBs hurt more when get hit on the exposed skin.
 Also, the opponents might intentionally aim for your exposed areas of the body to hurt you.